 “I wrote the lyrics in Latin.
 They’re saying, ‘fugere non possum,’ which means ‘they come fly,’” said Sciamma.
 “It’s an adaptation of a sentence by [Friedrich] Nietzsche, who says basically, ‘The higher we soar, the smaller we appear to those who cannot fly.’”

-You can hear the song halfway through the official trailer, beginning around the 1:00 mark.
+You can hear the song halfway through the official trailer, beginning around the 1:00 mark, and in the original scene in the video just below the trailer.

 The musical feast is central to a larger group of scenes after Héloïse’s mother has left the island.
 The remaining three women — in very utilitarian fashion — eat, drink wine, and debate Ovid’s version of the “Orpheus and Eurydice” myth.
 Orpheus, in looking backward on his way out of Hades, dooms Eurydice, his lover, to remain in the underworld.
 Héloïse suggests that Eurydice told Orpheus to turn back to look at her.
 Marianne has a different interpretation, suggesting that, “He doesn’t make the lover’s choice, but the poet’s.
 He chooses the memory of her.”
 Soon thereafter the bonfire lights not only Héloïse’s dress, but also the love between Marianne and Héloïse, and the passion soon follows.
 The “turning back” at the end of the myth, returns to full force late in the film.